 A cherry fluff salad recipe is the easiest potluck side dish you can make.
 It blends the flavors of cherry, marshmallow, and Cool Whip to bring out the kid in everyone.
 Cuz who doesn’t need a bit of pink fluff in their life?

-You are going to a family party.
-Maybe it’s a potluck.
-And you want to bring a dish everyone will love, eat, and compliment you on.
+Going to a potluck?
+You need a dish everyone will love, eat, and compliment you on.
 Most of all, you want to take home an empty container.

 But you don’t have time to putter around in the kitchen.
 You need a quick, easy, throw-together potluck side dish.

 Enter this cherry fluff salad recipe.
-It’s quick to throw together – the perfect make-ahead recipe.
+It’s a quick dessert salad to throw together – the perfect make-ahead recipe.
 You only need 5 minutes and one large bowl.
 Make that a gigantic bowl because you are making this for a crowd, right?

 Note: this recipe does not call for sweetened condensed milk for two reasons.
 First, many people don’t always stock condensed milk in their cupboard.
 And second, sweetened condensed milk makes the salad very sweet.
 Too sweet for some.

 A cherry fluff salad recipe without sweetened condensed milk relies on the sweetness of the cherries, pineapple, and Cool Whip.
-If you need a sweeter salad, you can add sweetened condensed milk 2 tablespoons at a time.
-Or add sugar (which is easier since it’s probably already in your pantry).
+If you need a sweeter salad, you can add a bit of sugar (but you probably won't need it).

 Cherry Fluff Recipe Ingredients